Human vs AI Agency in Adaptive Systems

 © 2025 NKD Agility.
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License .
 You are free to share and adapt this material for any purpose, even commercially, provided that attribution is given and adaptations are shared under the same license.

-The Kendall Framework is a system of work for thinking about AI.
+The Kendall Framework is a structured, data-driven framework designed to help organisations identify and prioritise AI opportunities effectively.
 Its single purpose is to answer: “Where do we start with AI?”
 It provides clarity and discipline in approaching AI adoption, ensuring organisations focus on problems and outcomes rather than technology trends.
 It does not prescribe specific tools or architectures.
 Instead, it directs organisations to identify, articulate, and prioritise AI opportunities through problem‑first, context‑driven, and collaborative practices.
 It emphasises flow of information, decisions, and value, guided by empirical inspection and adaptation.

 The Kendall Framework is not intended to represent a complete system.
 It defines boundaries and focus, and it expects to be complemented by other practices that ensure delivery discipline, modern engineering, effective team collaboration, and observability.